JimmyLamothe/autofront/README.md

 Autofront's page design is basic and functional.
 If the project proves popular, different templates might be developed for specific project types.
 You can also create a custom template to suit your needs, or use custom CSS and Javascript.
 This requires basic knowledge of web design and Flask.
 [Read the Flask docs for more information](https://flask.palletsprojects.com/en/1.1.x/#user-s-guide).

+Note that the project is still in early alpha and your function or script might not work with autofront.
+You can help us out by letting us know.
+Please make sure that you can correctly run the [test suite](https://github.com/JimmyLamothe/autofront/wiki/Examples-and-tests#test-suit) on your system before [raising an issue](https://github.com/JimmyLamothe/autofront/issues).

 ## Wiki

 Please consult the [Autofront wiki](https://github.com/JimmyLamothe/autofront/wiki/Creating-routes) for more detailed information on creating routes to functions and scripts.
 This readme only explains the basics.